 As a child I was gross, weird, and I firmly believed that inanimate objects had feelings.
 As a result of this belief, I started collecting Band-Aids not to use, but to keep (if I used them I would have to throw them away and that would hurt their feelings).
 My family would go camping a lot when I was young which, naturally, resulted in me getting many ‘boo-boos’ and ‘ouchies.’
 When I was 4, I got hurt on a trip and was forced to use one of my precious collectables to stop the blood that was dripping down my leg.
 I was more upset about using the Band-Aid then I was about the scrape so my sister came up with the idea of keeping a Band-Aid Journal.
 The purpose of the journal was to preserve the Band-Aids that I had hoarded for so long and to document my travels through stories of bloody mishaps.
 I continued to make entries in the journal for a few years, but as I got older, and got hurt less, I stopped documenting my injuries.

 Why bring it back?
 I decided to start making entries in the journal again for two reasons.
-1) My Band-Aid collection is actually super cool and some of them date back to the early1990s.
-2) Adults don’t get hurt that often so when they do, there’s probably a good story behind it.
+1) My Band-Aid collection is actually super cool and some of them date back to the early 1990s.
+2) Adults don’t get hurt that often so when they do, there’s usually a good story behind it.